alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 the first commit).
 I will not use this file, so I will just remove it for now, with `rm ./old_version.py`.

-However, experimenting and working with code is more often done with something called _branching_.
-Make sure you are on the main branch before proceeding (e.g., `git checkout master`).
+Experimenting and working with code is more often done with something called _branching_.

-### Branches {#branches}
+### Branching {#branching}

 So, one possible workflow is to have a "clean", main branch (say, "ready to show to your supervisor"), and experiment in separate versions, merging back those that worked out.
-Let's see how it might work on our example.

 Assume we want to try to switch to nice unicode variable names (greek letters).
 First, we create a new _branch_ for this feature: